bzamith/ID_Agile-HH/README.md

 ## Files
 - ai.py = The artificial intelligence core
-- interface.py = Run the interface and call ai
+- interface.py = Run the interface and calls ai.py
 - overview-of-recordings-especialists.csv = Our adapted dataset
 - bd.sql = A prototype of a database for our api
 - dashboard